All Episodes

 And I know I always say I'm excited about this week's special guest, but before we meet him, let's have a word from one of our sponsors.

-You've probably reached that stage where you are trying to get rid of all the big pharma crap in your house and replace it with all natural products.
+If you're anything like me, and of course you are a teeny bit because you enjoy my podcast, you've probably reached that stage where you are trying to get rid of all the big pharma crap in your house and replace it with all natural products.

-And I would heartily recommend that you follow my example and get loads and loads of stuff from brand zero.
+And I would heartily recommend that you follow my example and get loads and loads of stuff from Brand Zero.

 I've talked about them before.